boonebgorges/simple-import-users/readme.txt

 == Installation ==

 * Install and activate the plugin through Dashboard > Plugins
-* Scroll through the plugin file simple-import-users.php.
-Near the end of the file you'll see the text of the "Welcome" emails.
-Change that text so it conforms to what you'd like your emails to say
 * Visit Dashboard > Tools > Import Users to import users

 == Changelog ==